01 — Core¶

 Frames: the scoping primitive¶

 A frame is the scoping unit for app-db, the event queue, and the cascade.
-Most apps have exactly one frame (the default, :rf/default, autocreated on init!).
-Apps that need isolation between subsystems — embedded widgets, multi-tab pair tools, the SSR per-request runtime — declare additional frames and dispatch / subscribe against them via {:frame :other}.
+Most apps have exactly one frame.
+You establish it at your root one of two ways (per EP-0024): scope an already-registered frame into the React tree with [rf/frame-provider-existing {:frame :app} …] (or, for non-React lexical regions, (rf/with-frame :app …)), or let a rf/frame-provider own the lifetime — it creates the frame on mount, provides its id to descendants, and destroys it on unmount. init! does not create one for you (per EP-0002, frame identity is carried, not synthesised from absence).
+Apps that need isolation between subsystems — embedded widgets, multi-tab pair tools, the SSR per-request runtime — register additional frames and dispatch / subscribe against them via {:frame :other} (the frame id is the public routing address).

 reg-frame and make-frame are rowed in Registration above.
 The two read-side surfaces: